MarcoZen006/IMC-Prosperity-4/Round 5/README.md

-# Round 5 — Techniques Used
+# Round 5 Python Trader — Techniques Used

 Round 5 is the final round, where the bot must trade **every product on the exchange** including ones it has never seen.
 The strategy is a